uplift/ExoSuit/README.md

 Compose the bits of functionality you need and create your own base modules to extend from for your applications need.

+**Important:** With the release of Backbone 1.2.0, some changes to ExoSuit were needed, resulting in the current version only supporting 1.2.0.
+To use ExoSuit with Backbone 1.1.2, please see the changelog at the bottom of the README.

 ## Install

 ### Bower